Nicolas Mahut: 2014: Career-high singles ranking

 Mahut then lost 4 consecutive matches before the French Open.
-At the French Open, Mahut and Llodra were seeded 5th, but was forced to retired during the third round after only playing 3 games.
+At the French Open, Mahut and Llodra were seeded 5th, but were forced to retire during the third round after only playing 3 games.
 The next week, Mahut and Tsonga fell in the first round of the Queen's Club, after winning the first set in a tiebreaker and losing the second set in another tiebreak, and lost 12–14 in the decider tiebreak.
 At Wimbledon, he and Llodra were seeded 12th, and reached the semifinals for the first time in his career while only dropping one set en route, and was once more denied by the Bryan Brothers, also in straight sets.
-The week after Wimbledon, he partnered Sergiy Stakhovsky at the Hall of Fame Tennis Championships, and reached the semifinals defeated in straight sets.
+The week after Wimbledon, he partnered Sergiy Stakhovsky at the Hall of Fame Tennis Championships, and reached the semifinals where they were defeated in straight sets.

 For the remainder of the season Mahut failed to win consecutive tour-level doubles matches, but won 2 Challengers near the end of the season, at Mons, Belgium, partnering Gicquel, without dropping a set in the process, and at Mouilleron Le Captif, France, partnering Pierre-Hugues Herbert and did not drop a set en route either.
-It is also his last tournament of the year during the last week of the regular season.
+It was also his last tournament of the year during the last week of the regular season.